Horsforth: History

 Between 1861 and 1862, there was an outbreak of typhoid.

 Horsforth was historically a township in the parish of Guiseley.
 It became a separate civil parish in 1866.
 In the late-19th century it achieved note as the village with the largest population in England.
 Railways, turnpike roads, tramways and the nearby canal made it a focus for almost all forms of public and commercial transport and it became a dormitory suburb of Leeds.
 The civil parish became Horsforth Urban District in 1894.
 The parish and urban district were abolished in 1974 and merged into the new City of Leeds metropolitan district.
 In 1999 Horsforth became a civil parish and a parish council was created, which exercised its right to declare Horsforth a town.

 Horsforth Village Museum has collections and displays illustrating aspects of life set against the backdrop of the changing role of the village.

 During the Second World War the £241,000 required to build the corvette HMS Aubrietia was raised entirely by the people of Horsforth.
 In 2000 the US President Bill Clinton acknowledged Horsforth's contribution to the war effort in a letter sent to MP Paul Truswell.
 The letter is in the museum.
+The Scout and Guide hut on New Road Side was requisitioned during the war as an emergency mortuary for the factories based around what is now Leeds Bradford Airport (Yeadon Aerodrome at the time), but it was never needed.
+The building was later used as a cafe, serving as a popular stop-off on the way out to Otley, Ilkley and the Dales, before being purchased by the scouts and guides.

 In October 2020 Horsforth was named the most musical village in Britain as it was revealed that 22 home-grown acts were in the running for the charts with their latest singles.

 Transport

 Rail

 Horsforth railway station is on the Harrogate line between Harrogate and Leeds.
 The station is just outside the Horsforth parish boundary, on the Cookridge side of Moseley Beck.

+Kirkstall Forge railway station is located in Kirkstall near the boundary with Horsforth, around two miles from Horsforth station.
+It is on the Leeds to Bradford Line between Leeds City and Shipley and was opened on 19 June 2016, near the site of an earlier station with the same name.

 Newlay station, which was built by the Midland Railway, was renamed Newlay & Horsforth station in 1889.
 It was situated south of the River Aire and was accessible from Horsforth on Pollard Lane which connects Horsforth to Bramley.
 The station on the Airedale line was renamed Newlay station in 1961.
 It closed on 22 March 1965, along with other stations on the Airedale line: Armley Canal Road, Kirkstall, Calverley & Rodley and Apperley Bridge.

-Kirkstall Forge railway station is also located around two miles from Horsforth station.
-Kirkstall Forge railway station is a suburban station serving the Kirkstall area of Leeds, West Yorkshire, England.
-It is on the Leeds to Bradford Line between Leeds City and Shipley and was opened on 19 June 2016, near the site of an earlier station with the same name.